- Introduction

 - Gauci (16)

-Note: Figures in brackets show the number of able-bodied men (between 16 and 60 years) who were bound to render militia service.
+Note: The figures in parentheses indicate the number of able-bodied men (between 16 and 60 years old) who were required to serve in the militia.

-Four out of five of today’s top ranking surnames (Borg, Vella, Farrugia, and Zammit) were already strongly established in the Late Middle Ages.
-The absence of Camilleri among the top ten is somewhat baffling.
-Otherwise, Calleja, Bartolo, and Asciaq have since dropped significantly down the scale; today, they do not even feature among the top twenty.
-Only Vella, Azzopardi, and Bartolo are unmistakably Italian.
-The rest are either of Semitic stock (Zammit, Farrugia, Micallef, Borg, Cassar, Asciaq), or of dubious origin (Schembri, Calleja).
+Four out of five of the most common surnames today (Borg, Vella, Farrugia, and Zammit) were already well represented in the late Middle Ages.
+The absence of Camilleri from the top ten is somewhat puzzling.
+Since then, the frequency of Calleja, Bartolo, and Asciaq has decreased considerably; today, they are not even among the top twenty.
+Only the names Vella, Azzopardi, and Bartolo are unquestionably Italian.
+The rest are either Semitic language (Zammit, Farrugia, Micallef, Borg, Cassar, Asciaq), or of doubtful origin (Schembri, Calleja).

-Of the commonest thirty surnames the ratio of Arabic to non-Arabic forms is 14:16 (granted that Galea and Calleja are not Semitic surnames as suggested by Hull and some others).
-Of these only Micallef and Mifsud seem to be local formations.
-Since the other 28 family names (93.33%) have, or have had (like Asciak, 1095; Curmi, 1095; and Buhagiar, 1145) some known counterpart in Sicily, it might be argued that the bulk of Maltese Semitic appellatives are, if not actually of Sicilian provenance, then at least common to the two regions.
-Galata and Xara are today extinct in Malta (38).
+Among the thirty most frequent patronyms, the ratio between names of Arabic and non-Arabic origin is 14:16 (it being accepted that Galea and Calleja are not Semitic surnames as suggested by Hull and others).
+Among them, only Micallef and Mifsud appear as local formations.
+Since the other 28 surnames (93.33%) have, or have had (like Asciak, 1095; Curmi, 1095 and Buhagiar, 1145) a known counterpart in Sicily, it could be that most common Maltese Semitic names are not actually from Sicily, or at least common to both regions.
+The names Galata and Xara are now extinct in Malta (38).

-The most significant fact to emerge from this examination is the equally Sicilian character of so many (in fact the majority) of those Maltese Semitic surnames that used to be considered indigenous.
-Indeed, since Sicily and Malta formed a single socio-cultural bloc during the Saracen period, there is simply no guarantee that the original bearers of such names as Borg, Zammit, and Farrugia were natives of pre-Norman Malta; on the contrary there is every likelihood that they were immigrants to the islands like the original Vella, Pace, and Grech (39).
-A further consideration in favour of the Sicilian provenance of many Maltese-Arabic surnames is the fact that the greater island not only shares most of the latter, but also preserves to this day a large store of Arabic anthroponyms apparently never established in Malta, e.g. Buscemi, Cangemi, Macaluso, Taibi, and Gueli.
-Most Maltese Semitic surnames may thus be derived from a vaster Sicilian Arabic pool (40).
+What emerges from this examination is the equally Sicilian character of many (in fact the majority) of these Maltese Semitic names that were once considered indigenous.
+Indeed, although Sicily and Malta formed a single socio-cultural bloc during the Saracen period, there is simply no certainty that the first bearers of names like Borg, Zammit, and Farrugia were originally from pre-Norman Malta; on the contrary, it is quite likely that they immigrated to the islands like the first Vella, Pace, and Grech (39).
+Another consideration in favour of the Sicilian origin of many Maltese-Arabic surnames is the fact that the larger island (Sicily?) not only shares with Malta most of these names, but also retains to this day a large number of Arabic anthroponyms apparently never established in Malta, for example, Buscemi, Cangemi, Macaluso, Taibi, and Gueli.
+Most Maltese Semitic names may therefore originate from a larger Arab-Sicilian pool (40).

-After the Militia List of the 1480s, which adds only some dozen new Sicilian names, the next most comprehensive extant record of current Maltese surnames is the Status Animarum or diocesan census of 1687, now housed in the Curia Archives, Floriana.
-The census includes the names, surnames, and provenance of 45,288 people and covers all localities except for Naxxar, Gozo, and the Valletta Greek rite parish (41).
-Status Animarum includes all inhabitants subject to the Bishop, that is, excluding members of the Religious Orders and those under the jurisdiction of the Order of St John and of the Inquisition, which must have numbered a further 5,500 people.
+After the Militia List of the 1480s, which adds only a dozen new names from Sicily, the next most complete existing source of Maltese surnames is the Status Animarum or the diocesan census of 1687, now preserved in the Curia Archives in Floriana.
+The census includes the names, first names, and provenance of 45,288 people and covers all localities except for Naxxar, Gozo, and Valletta of the Greek parish rite (41).
+The Status Animarum includes all inhabitants dependent on the bishop, excluding members of religious orders and those under the jurisdiction of the Order of St John and the Inquisition, which must represent 5,500 people.

-As most of the period 1490–1687 covers the installation and consolidation of the magisterial régime, one may safely assume that the scores of new surnames most of which are typical of Vittoriosa (formerly Birgu), Senglea, Cospicua, and Valletta did not enter Malta before 1530.
-At least three-quarters of these new surnames are Italian, and in most cases identifiably eastern Sicilian, which would suggest the arrival of settlers from Syracuse, Catania, Messina, and their hinterlands.
+The period 1490-1687 saw the establishment and consolidation of the magisterial regime, and it can be assumed that the dozens of new names, most of which are typical of Vittoriosa (formerly Birgu), Senglea, Cospicua, and Valletta, did not enter Malta before 1530.
+At least three quarters of these new surnames are Italian, and in most cases from eastern Sicily, suggesting the arrival of settlers from Syracuse, Catania, Messina, and their hinterland.
 The Status Animarum of 1687 showed this ranking order (42):

 - Borg – 1,629